This manual is a pre-release preview. Please follow Moonstalk on Twitter or Facebook to be notified of a public release.

 collators = {"name"}

-The named or referenced functions will be run in the specified order, and may set or change the controller and view or perform other functions prior to their execution.
+The named functions will be run in the specified order, and may set or change the controller and view or perform other functions prior to their execution.
 Names may reference functions in the current application or site, or other applications.
-If specified the default site or application's collator function will not be added.
 May be set to false

 redirect = "address"